-- (5) If the grantee is not a religious institution or medical or educational organization, detailed financial data for several years is required. - c.
-The grantor may also wish to obtain an opinion from its legal counsel on which it may rely in making a grant to a foreign charity.
-This protects the managers of the foundation from being personally subjected to penalty taxes since they will be deemed to have acted with "reasonable cause" if they approve a grant to a foreign grantee based upon a written opinion of counsel.24
+(5) If the grantee is not a religious institution or medical or educational organization, detailed financial data for several years is required.

+c.
+The grantor may also wish to obtain an opinion from its legal counsel or certified public accountant or other qualified tax practitioner on which it may rely in making a grant to a foreign charity.
+This protects the managers of the foundation from being personally subjected to penalty taxes since they will be deemed to have acted with "reasonable cause" if they approve a grant to a foreign grantee based upon a written opinion of a lawyer, CPA or enrolled agent.